KendricksLCamille/SimpleBookCrudApplication/README.md

 ## Design decisions and trade-offs

-- Backend: .NET 9 Minimal API for simplicity and fast startup; endpoints organized via a mapper class to keep Program.cs small.
-- Database: SQLite chosen for local dev simplicity; migrations are included and applied automatically at startup (Database.Migrate).
-Trade-off: not ideal for high concurrency; swap connection string for server DB in production.
-- Seeding: Configurable via appsettings (Enabled/Count) to provide demo data; avoided heavy seed logic.
-Trade-off: random data is not deterministic; tests should disable seeding.
-- CORS: Configured via appsettings per environment instead of hardcoding.
-Easier portability between hosts.
+I generally shy away from DTOs since I find for small projects like these, they don't buy anything.

+### Backend

+For the backend, I chose to stick to .NET9 style minimum API because I didn't really need all the bell and whistles of a controller based API.
+The only thing a controller would have bought me was not having to write "/api/books" but the AI tools that I used showed that grouping them number a separate static method and then using an extension method on the app could give me access to that convinence.

+I choose to use records to have a mostly immutable data structure with Id being left mutable since it is the one that may occasionally need some changes.

+### Database

+I choose SQLite since it minimized the number of dependencies while still be high performance.
+While not ideal for high concurrency, so long as that limit isn't hit it isn't really a problem.
+For my version, it isn't a problem since it only accept on user.
+However, even if I supported many users, I think for data this small it might just be better to include a write queue.

+### CORS

+To make it easier for the frontend and backend to cmomunicate on the same device, I've enabled CORS for the backend to allow the frontend calls.
+I've also implemented a environment variable to be set for the frontend so it can call the API no matter what URL it has.

+### Frontend

-- Frontend: React + Vite + React Query for server state; environment variable VITE_API_URL is used to point at the backend.
+React + Vite + React Query for server state; environment variable VITE_API_URL is used to point at the backend.
-- Swagger: Enabled only in Development to avoid exposing in production without auth.

 ## Acknowledgements